 The 2018 Legacy Project was awarded to the Discovery Garden at the Simi Valley Public Library.
 This project was designed to bring a natural, native garden to the community of Simi Valley, with the opportunity for education on the importance of native landscaping to reduce water consumption and promote sustainability, encourage natural wildlife, and to help inspire the members of the community to do more to conserve natural resources citywide.

-The Discovery Garden repurposed an underutilized and inefficient space in order to create the native plant garden equipped with low water use, ADA-inclusive learning spaces, and providing an area for children, families, caregivers, and educators.
-(Press Release)
+The Discovery Garden repurposed an underutilized and inefficient space in order to create the natuve plant garden equipped with low water use, ADA-inclusive learning spaces, and providing an area for children, families, caregivers, and educators.

 Partners for the 2018 Legacy Project:

 The 2017 Legacy Project was awarded to Community Services Unlimited, Inc. to transform a school bus no longer in use into a classroom and plant nursery.
 The Veggie Bus serves communities in South Los Angeles through education and provides a tangible solution to urban agriculture and sustainability for the community.
-(Press Release)
+You can read our past press release here.

 Partners for the 2017 Legacy Project: